Warwick Farm

 Warwick Farm is a suburb of Sydney, in the state of New South Wales, Australia.

 Warwick Farm is located 30 kilometres west of the Sydney central business district, in the local government area of the City of Liverpool and is part of the South-western Sydney region.

 History

 This area was occupied by Irish political prisoners transported after the Irish Rebellion of 1798.
 Land grants of 40 acre were made to transportees in 1809 and for some time it was known as Irish Town.
 John Hawley Stroud, the superintendent of Liverpool Orphans School, received a grant in 1804 on the present site of Warwick Farm Racecourse and named his property after Warwick in England.

 Landmarks

 Warwick Farm Racecourse sits on the western shore of the Georges River.
 A large replica of the Sydney Harbour Bridge sits outside the Peter Warren car dealership, on the Hume Highway.
 It was built and assembled during half-time at the 1987 Rugby League Grand Final at the Sydney Cricket Ground by Royal Australian Navy apprentices before being purchased by Peter Warren.
+The suburb also features a luxury hotel called the William Inglis Hotel.